 One of the hallmarks of National Board Certification is that it is and has always been by teachers, for teachers.
 With regard to Maintenance of Certification (MOC), National Board has collected and reviewed input from multiple stakeholder groups, including NBCTs, to inform the design of the MOC process.
-Multiple committees of NBCTs will be involved throughout the development of MOC instructions.
+Multiple committees of NBCTs were involved throughout the development of MOC Instructions.

 First, a total of five separate surveys and a focus group were conducted with the goals of better understanding:

 - our stakeholders, including recently certified NBCTs;

 - the professional meaningfulness of the Renewal process to those NBCTs who recently renewed; and

 - how Renewal, from assessors’ perspective, could inform the development of MOC.

 From there, we began the design.
 First, we established the construct for MOC, or the knowledge, skills, and attributes from the Standards and Five Core Propositions that it would measure.
 A group of NBCTs determined that the construct for Renewal’s Profile of Professional Growth (PPG) was still valid and meaningful.
 Using Renewal’s PPG as their foundation, they identified MOC key concepts and operational parameters.
 The construct of MOC will remain, in essence, the same as that of the Renewal PPG.